-- IP In Progress: Given to students who are not able to complete their MBA or MA thesis. - F Fail: Given to students who fail non-numerically graded courses. - IF Incomplete Fail: Given to students who have an I grade and fail to complete the work within the time limit. - P Pass: Given to students who fulfill all requirements of nonnumerically graded courses. - W Withdraw: Given to students withdrawing from a course. - XF Not Complete: Given to a student who stops attending a course without properly withdrawing from it; whose absences exceed the number specified by the instructor of the course; who misses the final exam without notification, and by the Administration for reasons other than absence.
-A student who has an excessive number of absences in a particular course must be sure to withdraw from that course before the withdrawal deadline or he/she will receive an XF.
+- IP In Progress: Given to students who are not able to complete their MBA or MA thesis. - F Fail: Given to students who fail non-numerically graded courses. - MIF Incomplete Fail: Given to students who have an I grade and fail to complete the work within the time limit. - P Pass: Given to students who fulfill all requirements of nonnumerically graded courses. - W Withdraw: Given to students withdrawing from a course. - MXF Not Complete: Given to a student who stops attending a course without properly withdrawing from it; whose absences exceed the number specified by the instructor of the course; who misses the final exam without notification, and by the Administration for reasons other than absence.
+A student who has an excessive number of absences in a particular course must be sure to withdraw from that course before the withdrawal deadline or he/she will receive an XF. - P/NP Pass / No Pass: Adopted in emergency situations and due to major academic disruption.
+A grade of Pass means that the student has successfully completed the course and has earned the corresponding credits.
+A grade of No Pass means that the student has not completed the course successfully therefore has not earned credit for it.
+Pass and No Pass grades do not enter in the calculation of the student's averages.